You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 The warmup

-This article was initially created to help you strengthen, cardio, and stretch in the privacy of your own home or garden shed which you can rearrange for your needs.
+This article was initially created to help you strengthen, cardio, and stretch in the privacy of your home or garden shed, which you can rearrange for your needs.

 Some of these activities can be intimidating.
-Many of them, though, are easy to do yourself, even for the beginner.
+Many of them, though, are easy to do yourself, even for beginners.

 Strength training equipment